gershnik/SimpleJNI/README.md

 A powerful lightweight C++ wrapper for JNI

-**Note**: this library is based on SmJNI (https://github.com/smartsheet-mobile/smjni) by the same author, which is no longer maintained.
+**Note**: this library is based on SmJNI (https://github.com/smartsheet-mobile/smjni) developed by the same author.
+The SmJNI library is no longer actively maintained and all further enhancements will happen here.

 ## Purpose